HarshithaPaidi05/contact-management/README.md

   "jobTitle": "String, required"
 }

-Project Description
+##Project Description
-The Contact Management System is a web application designed to simplify the management of personal and professional contacts.
-Users can create, update, view, and delete contacts with ease.
-The app ensures data integrity and consistency with strong backend validations.
+A web application for managing contacts with a focus on user-friendly interface and robust backend validations.

-Technical Decisions
+##Technical Decisions
 Node.js and Express: Chosen for the backend to handle API requests and manage data operations with MongoDB.

 MongoDB: Selected for its flexibility and scalability as the database.